History Of Harley Street London

 Harley Street has become synonymous with doctors and their practices.
 It is famous as having the largest concentration of doctors, surgeons and medical practitioners in one street.
 Situated in the heart of London, there are clinics here for treatments for ailments from A to Z. Be it addictions or allergies, Back and Spine or Cancer, Dental or Endocrine, Foot & Ankle or Gynaecology, Hip Replacement or IVF, Memory or Neurology, Obesity or Pain Management, Sexual Health or Travel, Urology & Varicose Veins or Women’s Health – to name a few in alphabetical order, they can all be treated by specialists located here.

-Harley street is full of clinics equipped with most advance treatments and professional doctors.
-With over 3000 medical specialists operating here, it is quite famous for cosmetic treatments as well as advance laser treatments.
+Harley street is full of clinics equipped with most advanced treatments and professional doctors.
+With over 3000 medical specialists operating here, it is quite famous for cosmetic treatments as well as advanced laser treatments.
 The place has a medical history dating back to the 18th century.

 History of Harley Street

 The history of how it all came to be concentrated here is interesting.
 Located in the City of Westminster, it lies between Oxford Street and Regents Park, close to these two tube stations.
 It is easily accessible also, from Marylebone and the King’s Cross railway hubs.
 The street is named after Edward Harley, who was the second Earl of Oxford and Earl Mortimer.
 The year 1715 saw him building impressive houses in Harley Street and at the same time developing the areas around, like the Cavendish Square.
 From the Duke of Newcastle, who owned the Marylebone estate, this land passed down to the Dukes of Portland and in the late 1800’s was inherited by Lucy Joan Ellis, whose late husband had been the 6th Lord Howard de Walden.
 So ever since, the Harley Street is part of the de Walden Estate and managed by them.